Improved Convergence Factor of Windowed Anderson Acceleration for Symmetric Fixed-Point Iterations: Introduction

-Then, we say $\{\bx^{(k)}\}$ converges r-linearly with r-linear convergence factor $\rho_{\{\bx^{(k)}\}}$, and here the prefix ``r-'' stands for ``root''.
+Then, we say $\{x^{(k)}\}$ converges r-linearly with r-linear convergence factor $\rho_{\{x^{(k)}\}}$, and here the prefix ``r-'' stands for ``root''.

-The paper is organized as follows; Section~\ref{sec:AA} introduces the problem setting and defines the Anderson acceleration algorithm; Section~\ref{sec:main} states the main results of the paper with the key result being a proven upper bound on the root-linear convergence factor for AA when the Jacobian matrix is symmetric; Section~\ref{sec:main} while Section~\ref{sec:simulations} presents numerical experiments for both linear and nonlinear operators.
-The paper concludes in Section~\ref{sec:conclusion} with directions for future inquiry.
-All proofs and additional experiments are provided in the supplementary materials.
+\textbf{Organization of the rest of the paper:} Section~\ref{sec:AA} introduces the problem setting and defines the AA algorithm we study; Section~\ref{sec:main} states the main results of the paper with the key result being a proven upper bound on the root-linear convergence factor for AA when the Jacobian matrix is symmetric; Section~\ref{sec:simulations} presents numerical experiments for both linear and nonlinear operators and compares the performance of different types of AA variants; Section \ref{sec:proofs} contains the proofs of our results; the paper concludes in Section~\ref{sec:conclusion} with directions for future inquiry.